Salizes/LunaGC/README.md

 # LunaGC-7.0.0 WIP

+This fork was created with new resource reading adapters.”

 ## Note from the maintainer
 Might update to latest occasionally, depends on how I'm feeling and my situation.
 Of course, I post the protocol buffer definitions on [GitLab](https://gitlab.com/kitkat-multiverse/genshin-protocol) and translations.
 Contact me at my [Discord](https://discord.gg/5Rfyjrt5aB)